shellrow/nex/README.md

 2. Download the Npcap SDK.
 Add the SDK's /Lib/x64 (or /Lib) folder to your LIB environment variable.

 To simplify the process of downloading and installing `npcap`, you can use `nex-npcap-helper`.
 This crate facilitates the download and installation process, which can be helpful when distributing applications that utilize `nex-datalink` on Windows.

+## Build time requirements for optional feature
+The cryptography provider for `nex-socket`'s optional `tls` feature use `aws-lc-rs`.
+Note that this has some implications on [build-time tool requirements](https://aws.github.io/aws-lc-rs/requirements/index.html), such as requiring cmake on all platforms and nasm on Windows.